jrajan14/Python_Basics/README.md

 # Python Basics
 ## Basic Python programs for NEW learners
-### **NOTE : Pojects are coded using Visual studio, thus have a .sln file. for any other Python IDEs, use the .py file only.

 Python code is not compiled, It is interpreted.
 Therefore, it can be executed directly on any IDE.